 The following description and drawings depict examples of X.21 and X.21 bis mapping to the ISDN call control procedures.
-It is recognized that other possibilities and user options exist but this section is intended to provide general guidelines on X.21 and X.21 bis support.
+It is recognized that other possibilities and user options exist but this clause is intended to provide general guidelines on X.21 and X.21 bis support.
 Only the normal call establishment and clearing procedures are shown.

-$Note\ 1$ - Annex A contains an SDL description of the mapping of the procedures at the R-reference point to procedures at the S/T reference point and vice versa.
+1 Annex A contains an SDL description of the mapping of the procedures at the R-reference point to procedures at the S/T reference point and vice versa.
 However, the TA internal processes and states contained in the SDL diagrams are understood not to be binding for implementation.

-$\it Note~2-Manual$ direct or address calls and manual disconnection from the TA should also be possible through the mapping of standard DTE/TA interface procedures with manual operations at the TA.
-In addition, automatic address calls may also be possible by the DTE employing a V.25 interface between the DTE and TA (see Recommendation V.110).
+2 Manual direct or address calls and manual disconnection from the TA should also be possible through the mapping of standard DTE/TA interface procedures with manual operations at the TA.
+In addition, automatic address calls may also be possible by the DTE employing a V.25 interface between the DTE and TA.

-2.1.2.1 Q.931/X.21 mapping (see Figures 2-6/X.30 and 2-7/X.30)
+2.1.2.1 Q.931/X.21 mapping (see Figures 2-6 and 2-7)

-The following sections are titled with the names of the Q.931 signalling messages at the S/T reference point.
+The following clauses are titled with the names of the Q.931 signalling messages at the S/T reference point.